Kiczorowski et al. 2022 - lead and cadmium in raw and fermented vegetables

 Verification notes

-The source reports ug/g fresh matter for Pb and Cd.
-The Table 5 Cd standard-deviation formatting appears unusually large relative to the mean in the extracted PDF text; the values were preserved as printed and should be rechecked against the rendered table during audit.
+The source reports ug/g fresh matter for Pb and Cd in Table 6.
+The Cd standard-deviation values are unusually large relative to the means as printed (e.g., BR.R 0.041 +/- 0.37, where the SD is roughly 9x the mean); the values are preserved as printed in the paper and should be treated as a paper-level data-quality flag during synthesis.

 Page history